-We have no information to date indicating that your medical information involved in this incident was or will be used for any unintended purposes.
+In the event that your medical information was included in the accessed account, we have no information to date indicating that it was or will be used for any unintended purposes.
 As a general matter, however, the following practices can help to protect you from medical identity theft.